Cooperative Purchasing Opportunities

 Click here to see a short informational video

 The Association of Educational Purchasing Agencies (AEPA) was formed in 2000 and the Colorado BOCES Association (CBA) joined AEPA in 2001.
-The AEPA current membership of 23 states represents a total student enrollment of 25,444,100 students.
-The purpose of AEPA is to combine purchasing power to allow all school districts, large and small, the best educational prices available on products and services.
+The AEPA current membership of 26 states represents a total student enrollment of over 26 million students.
+The purpose of AEPA is to combine purchasing power to allow all school districts, large and small, the best educational prices available on products and services There are no membership requirements or fees required to utilize the Colorado BOCES cooperative purchasing contracts.

 Following is a listing of the contracts available to all Colorado School Districts through the Colorado BOCES Association.
 This listing also contains contact information for each vendor as well as description of the companies, ordering procedures and other pertinent information.